iewaij/data-analytics-bank-marketing/docs/content/02_exploratory_data_analysis.md

 ![Outcome percentage and distribution by Previous.](../figures/2_13_Previous.png)

 ### Poutcome
 This is the feature that reports the outcomes of the previous campaign.
 Over 35,000 observations have missing values, as presented below.
-However, when combining this featuring with Pdays and Previous, there seem to be some contradictory stories.
+However, when combining this featuring with Pdays and Previous, there seem to be some contradictions.

 ![Poutcome distribution.](../figures/2_14_Poutcome.png)

  Missing values in Pdays mean that the clients were not previously contacted and therefore should not have values in Poutcome.
-But Poutcome has fewer missing values than Pdays dose, as seen in the second graph below.
+But Poutcome has fewer missing values than Pdays does, as seen in the second graph below.
 We print out the 4110 rows where clients have not been contacted but have Poutcome values and see how many times they have been contacted before.
 The results suggest that maybe these clients have been actually contacted, but it was more than 30 days ago, thus the contact date was not recorded.

 ![Pdays and Poutcome.](../figures/2_14_Pdays+Previous.png)